shm-dsgn/Bruh/README.md

-# Bruh
+# Bruh Soundboard
-This is just a funny little project to learn how counters work on JS
+A small project to learn how to create a sounboard with a counter for how many times the sound was played.